How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 Understanding fractions, decimals and percentages is a very important part of everyday life, so your child will need to know how to convert between all of them!

-What does my child need to know about fractions, decimals and percentages in KS1 and KS2?
+What does a child need to know about fractions, decimals and percentages in KS1 and KS2?

-As your child progresses through primary school, they will need to add to and develop their skills when it comes to converting between fractions, decimals and percentages.
+As a child progresses through primary school, they will need to add to and develop their skills when it comes to converting between fractions, decimals and percentages.

-To help you understand what your child needs to know on a year by year basis, we’ve broken things down and using the national curriculum, made clearer what your child is expected to learn and know as they progress through primary school.
+To help you understand what children need to know on a year by year basis, we’ve broken things down and using the national curriculum, made clearer what your child is expected to learn and know as they progress through primary school.

-What your child needs to know about fractions, decimals and percentages in Year 1
+What children need to know about fractions, decimals and percentages in Year 1

 In Year 1, pupils are just beginning to become familiar with the concept of half and quarter, and they will be taught to: